cengage/eslint-config-cengage/README.md

 }
 ```

 **This is a base configuration.
-You should extend this as needed with project specific options, such as `env` entries for your test framework.**
+You should extend this as needed with project specific options, such as `env` entries or specific plugins for your test framework.**

 ### React projects

-- Install `eslint-config-cengage` - TODO: Add npm cmd with nexus path
+- Install `eslint-config-cengage` with: `npm i -D eslint-config-cengage --registry http://nexus.mindtap.corp.web/content/groups/npm.group/`
 - Install peer dependencies: `npm install --save-dev eslint eslint-plugin-jsx-a11y eslint-plugin-react`
 - Create `.eslintrc` file in the project root with the following content (adjusting for the appropriate version of React):